The Waiting Land

 The Waiting Land is a book by Irish author Dervla Murphy.
 It was first published by John Murray in 1967 and has been described as one of the top ten books about the Himalayas.

 Summary

-The Waiting Land is the third in a trilogy of books, following on from Full Tilt and Tibetan Foothold, describing Murphy's involvement with the self-sufficient mountain cultures of the Himalayas.
+The Waiting Land is the third in a trilogy of books, following Full Tilt and Tibetan Foothold.
+It describes Murphy's involvement with the self-sufficient mountain cultures of the Himalayas.
 Lured by the chance to work again with Tibetan refugees in the Pokhara Valley, Murphy moves into a tiny room above a stall in a bazaar.
 There she falls under the spell of Nepal and its ancient roots.
 The book culminates with a trek to the remote Langtang region on the border with Tibet.